-Sperm donation can either be altruistic in return for expenses incurred, or via our sperm sharing scheme, which enables a couple to receive one free* IVF treatment cycle in exchange for the male partner becoming a registered sperm donor (*excluding drugs and HFEA fee).
+Sperm donation can be either altruistic in return for expenses incurred, or via our sperm sharing scheme, which enables a couple to receive one funded* IVF treatment cycle in exchange for the male partner becoming a registered sperm donor (*excluding drugs and HFEA fee).

 There is a growing need for donated sperm in the UK, for the heterosexual couples, single ladies and same-sex couples, all who require assistance to help turn their dreams of becoming parents into reality.